hburgoyne/picard_mcp/README.md

 ### Testing with Django Backend

-The MCP server is designed to work with a Django backend that handles the OAuth flow.
-To test this integration:
+The repository includes a Django client application that demonstrates the OAuth flow with the MCP server.
+To use it:

-1. Ensure your Django application is running at http://localhost:8000
+1. The Django application will run at http://localhost:8000 when using docker-compose
-2. Implement the OAuth client flow in your Django application:
+2. The Django app implements the complete OAuth client flow:
-   - Redirect users to `http://localhost:8001/auth/authorize` with appropriate parameters
-   - Handle the callback at `http://localhost:8000/oauth/callback`
-   - Exchange the authorization code for an access token
+   - User registration and login
-   - Use the access token to make authenticated requests to the MCP server
+   - OAuth authorization with the MCP server
+   - Token exchange and management
+   - Memory creation, retrieval, and querying

+See the [Django Client README](django_client/README.md) for more details on the Django application.

 ### Direct API Testing